m-bilal-ahmed/p_web/content/blog/aws-saa-certification.md

 ---
-title: "Summary: Extending Fitts' law to two-dimensional tasks" by Mohammed Bilal Ahmed and Nicolas Perez
+title: "Summary: Extending Fitts' law to two-dimensional tasks" Article written by Mohammed Bilal Ahmed and Nicolas Perez
 description: "A summary of the research paper authored by : MacKenzie, I. S., & Buxton, W."
 dateString: May 2022
 draft: false